rusminto/Vite-on-NWjs/README.md

 # Vite on NW.js Template

 This is a template for building desktop applications using [NW.js](https://nwjs.io/) and [Vite](https://vitejs.dev/).
-It provides a basic setup to get you started with developing your application with a fast development server and an efficient build process.
+It provides a basic setup to get you started with developing your application with a fast development and an efficient build process.

-This template is inspired by [nw-vue3-boilerplate](httpss://github.com/nwutils/nw-vue3-boilerplate), but it is framework-agnostic and uses only Vite for the web part.
+This template is inspired by [nw-vue3-boilerplate](https://github.com/nwutils/nw-vue3-boilerplate) , but it is framework-agnostic and uses only Vite for the web part.

 ## Features